Cutting Methods

 For die cutting, a special metal cutting tool (called a die) is created in the required size and shape.
 The die is placed on a magnetic cylinder in the cutting machine, and with applied pressure, it cuts through the label material’s top layer down to the backing paper.

 Although setup time is slightly longer than with laser cutting, the process itself is faster.
-Another advantage is the clean, smooth cutting line—there is no impact on the printed colors or material, and no raised edges are created as can happen with laser cutting.
+Another advantage is the clean, smooth cut with no impact on printed colors or material, unlike laser cutting which can create raised edges.
 Additionally, mechanical die cutting has no material limitations.

 Summary